-Significant changes to the syllabus are indicated by black vertical lines either side of the text.
+The changes in version 2 of this syllabus, released February 2015, are indicated by single black vertical lines on either side of the text.

 Cambridge International Examinations retains the copyright on all its publications.
 Registered Centres are permitted to copy material from this booklet for their own internal use.
 However, we cannot give permission to Centres to photocopy any material that is acknowledged to a third party even for internal use within a Centre.